autotelik/datashift/README.md

     DataShift::ExcelExporter.new.export('/tmp/mp3_dump.xls', MP3.where(style: 'banging techno').all)
 ```

 #### <a name="Features">Features</a>

-Import and Export direct to Excel (.xls) files.
+Import and Export direct to Excel (.xls) or CSV files.

-Bulk upload [Paperclip](https://github.com/thoughtbot/paperclip)  supported filetypes from the filesystem,
+Bulk upload [Paperclip](https://github.com/thoughtbot/paperclip) supported filetypes,
-such as images, documents.
+ from the filesystem, such as images, documents, mp3s, files.

-Uploaded assets can be auto-attached to associated instances of the parent model.
+Auto attach the Uploaded assets to associated instances of the parent model,

-For example bulk uploading product images to attach them to existing Products.
+using the file name to find and attach to DB models.
+For example :

+ - Looks up a product by it's '''SKU''', which **is present in the image filename** - my_sku_2017.jpg
+ - Uploads the image
+ - Attaches new image to the `my_sku_2017` product's '''images''' association

 Smart import - Datashift will try its best to automatically map the headers in your import data to
 your ActiveRecord model **attributes** and **associations**

 Easy to configure and map columns to your database when automatic mapping doesn't quite cut it.

-Provides CLI tools to generate these configuration and mapping documents, to aid quickly
-mapping your data to the destination target.
+Fast mapping - Generate configuration and mapping documents automatically, to speed up mapping data to the destination target.

-Easily Apply different Data transformations during import or export.
+Transform the data during import or export with defaults, substitutions etc.

-* Defaults - Where your column is empty, provide a default value to be used.

-* Overrides - When you want to provide a set value in all cases, or when you have no inbound data.

-* Prefixes/Postfixes - Amend data on the fly. e.g if you wish to prepend a string id to a reference type field.

 There are specific import/export loaders for [Spree E-Commerce](http://spreecommerce.com/) here @ [datashift_spree](https://github.com/autotelik/datashift_spree "Datashift Spree")

-Bulk import tools from filesystem, for Paperclip attachments, takes folder of attachments such as images/mp3s/files
-and use the file name to find and attach to DB models.
-For example look up a product, by it's '''SKU''',
-based on the **SKU being present the image filename**, and attache that image to the product's '''images''' association

-Export association data inline, in either hash or json formats, covering all association types.
+Associations supported, with ability to define lookup column, and to find existing associated models
+to attach to the main Upload model,

-Association types to include/exclude can be set in configuration as well as speciifc columsn to exclude.
+Association types to include/exclude can be set in configuration as well as specific columns to exclude.

-Rails standard columns such as id, created_at etc can also be easily excluded via Configuration.
+Rails standard columns such as id, created_at etc can be easily excluded via Configuration.

+#### <a name="ImportCLI">Active Record - Import/Export CLI</a>

+Please use `thor list` and thor help <cli>` to get latest command lines

+'''ruby
+thor datashift:config:generate:import -m, --model=MODEL -r, --result=RESULT                                                                                                     ...
+thor datashift:export:csv -m, --model=MODEL -r, --result=RESULT                                                                                                                 ...
+thor datashift:export:db -p, --path=PATH                                                                                                                                        ...
+thor datashift:export:excel -m, --model=MODEL -r, --result=RESULT                                                                                                               ...
+thor datashift:generate:csv -m, --model=MODEL -r, --result=RESULT                                                                                                               ...
+thor datashift:generate:db -p, --path=PATH                                                                                                                                      ...
+thor datashift:generate:excel -m, --model=MODEL -r, --result=RESULT                                                                                                             ...
+thor datashift:import:csv -i, --input=INPUT -m, --model=MODEL                                                                                                                   ...
+thor datashift:import:excel -i, --input=INPUT -m, --model=MODEL                                                                                                                 ...
+thor datashift:import:load -i, --input=INPUT -m, --model=MODEL
+'''

+Exports are based around a single main DB model is supplied.
+Column headings will simply
+reflect the database columns names and association names, although this is configurable.

+A mapping configuration can be sued for both imports and exports to explicitly map
+between headers and database names, when automatic generation not suitable.

+On Import, a main DB model is supplied, for which a dictionary of all possible attributes
+ and associations is created.

+The Import is then based on column headings with *Semi-Smart Name Lookup*,
+managing white space, pluralisation, under_scores etc.

+So the user supplied name (column heading) need only be an approximation of the actual name,

+For Example given column heading 'Product Properties' will still find real association 'product_properties'

 #### <a name="Configuration">Configuration</a>